Madawaska School Department: Schools

 is located at 135 Seventh Avenue in Madawaska.
 This school serves students from 7th to 12th grade.
 The first section of this school was built in 1940s, with major additions and renovations through the years.

+Acadia School Built in 1935 and began as a high school and after several years it was an elementary school.
+At one time it housed 250 eighth-graders.
+It presently serves as a suite of medical facilities.

+Evangeline School Built in 1927 and was one of the elementary schools before the new elementary was built.
+The building no longer stands and in its place stands a Walgreens Pharmacy.